Organics Haulers & Processors

 Compost Facilities

-FOOD SCRAPS: Commercial composting of food scraps is done through a processing facility that is permitted to handle organic waste, has the capacity to accept what is generated, and is relatively close; Many officials cite the availability of such a facility as the single most important factor in determining the feasibility of a composting program.
+ORGANICS: Commercial composting of organics is done through a processing facility that is permitted to handle organic waste and has the capacity to accept what is generated.
+Some community compost processors can even bring equipment to process organics onsite.
+The location of a processor and the location of where the organic waste is generated is a very important factor in determining the feasibility of every composting program.

-Explore the interactive compost facilities map to find a composter near you!
+Explore the interactive composting facilities map to find a composter near you!

 Green pins: IFSCC members

-Are you a composter and would like to have your info on this map?
+Are you an organics processor in Illinois and would like to have your info on this map?
 Fill out this form HERE.

 Backyard Composter